itch.io's HTML basement

 These add semantic info, and often add some kinda default style too (by “default” I mean “in all the major browsers”).

-This marks an in-line quotation (not regular speech/dialogue).
-By default, it adds left- and right-quotes, like this: what the shit?.
+This marks an in-line quotation (not regular speech/dialogue, but a quote from someone else, like a fragment of a review).
+By default, it adds left- and right doublequotes, like this:

 This shows relevance (e.g. highlighting the relevant part of a quote).
 By default, it highlights the text with a yellow background, like this.